lrmantovani10/Outfit-Forecast/README.md

 - Decided not to use label_detection at all and instead we are relying solely on  object detection, as this is far more accurate and reliable
 - With more testing of images with Google Vision's label_detection feature, we found that it classified clothes very inaccurately
 - Object Detetction feature, although producing slighly broad/vague labels, is far more accurate, and so is used to help with determining classification and name of clothing object

+dailyRecommender function has been improved as stated in the specs above